 Rom.
-9-11 are about national Israel and the Gentiles as a collective, yet many verses in Chapter 10 are about humanity before responding to God’s call to salvation and then about humanity responding after the call of salvation.
+9-11 are about national Israel and the Gentiles as a collective, though represented by individuals like Jacob and Esau, yet many verses in Chapter 10 are about humanity before responding to God’s call to salvation and then about humanity responding after the call of salvation.

 Paul is coming back to a theme he began back in Rom.
 4, as seen in these verses: